MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/2-use-logs-detect-suspicious-activity.md

 - **User**: Use to look for specific users, by either name or by user principal name.
 - **Application**: Use to find sign-in requests from specific applications.
-- **Status**: Use to narrow results to users who successfully signed or those who failed.
+- **Status**: Use to narrow results to users who successfully signed in or to those for whom sign-in failed.
 - **Conditional Access**: Use to examine whether any applicable Conditional Access policies have been applied.
 - **Date**: Use to adjust the timeframe of the data you're looking at, from a month to a single day.